Skip to main content

 If the claimed method relates only to the operation of a device, the claimed method has no influence or impact on the human or animal body and is thus not excluded form patentability.
 This is true for methods which are used during a surgical treatment, but which do not form said therapeutic or surgical treatment.
 There must be no functional link between the operation of a device and the effects produced by the device on the body[4].
 In other words, there must be no inextricable link between the claimed method and the surgical (or therapeutic) treatment.
 In such case, the claimed method does not include a step of treatment by surgery (or therapy) but relates only to the operation of a device and is thus not excluded from patentability[5].

-In particular, in case objections are raised that the claimed method allegedly related to a treatment by surgery (or therapy)
+In particular, in case objections are raised that the claimed method allegedly related to a treatment by surgery (or therapy) it has to be carefully assessed whether the method eventually has no influence on the effects produced by the device on the body.

 Step 3.1.4: Disclaimer